arnaudleclerc/AzureMapsControl.Components/docs/sources/datasources/README.md

 - Point
 - Polygon

-You can add geometry on a data source using the `AddAsync` method.
+You can add geometry wrapped into `Shapes` or `Features` on a data source using the `AddAsync` method.

 ```
 @page "/BubbleLayerOnReady"